-As dimethoxymethane is considered to be of low hazard potential (see Section 8.2), quantitative estimates of exposure to the general population were not derived.
+As dimethoxymethane is considered to be of low hazard potential (see section 8.2), quantitative estimates of exposure to the general population were not derived.

-Dimethoxymethane was detected in less than 1% of Canadian residential indoor air samples, with an upper limit concentration of approximately $0.09 \ \mu g/m^3$ in a study by Zhu et al. (2013).
+Dimethoxymethane was detected in less than 1% of Canadian residential indoor air samples, with an upper limit concentration of approximately 0.09 $\mu g/m^3$ in a study by Zhu et al. (2013).

 There are no data on the presence of dimethoxymethane in Canadian waters.
-Dimethoxymethane was qualitatively detected in US drinking water and surface water, and was measured in US wastewater effluents at levels up to 1.6 ppm (HSDB 1983-).
+Dimethoxymethane was qualitatively detected in US drinking water and surface water, and was measured in US wastewater effluents at levels up to 1.6 ppm (HSDB 1983).

-Dietary exposure to dimethoxymethane as an incidental food additive due to its potential presence in certain surface cleaners used in food processing facilities is not expected given that the cleaner use is followed by a potable water rinse (personal communication, emails from the Food Directorate, Health Canada, to the Existing Substances Risk Assessment Bureau, Health Canada, 2018; unreferenced).
+Dietary exposure to dimethoxymethane from its potential use as a component in certain surface cleaners used in food processing facilities is not expected given that such use is followed by a potable water rinse (personal communication, emails from the Food Directorate, Health Canada, to the Existing Substances Risk Assessment Bureau, Health Canada, 2018; unreferenced).
 Dimethoxymethane is naturally present in a limited number of food products and dietary exposure from the ingestion of certain foods that contain dimethoxymethane is expected to be low.